olm3ca/Pixelbook-Campfire/README.md

 4. In Disk Management, shrink the Windows 10 volume.
 Create a new NTFS partition with at least 30GB space.

-5. For now, instead of Brunch stable, download [Brunch Unstable](https://github.com/sebanc/brunch-unstable/releases) branch with a few customizations.
+5. For now, instead of Brunch stable, download this version of [Brunch Unstable](https://www.dropbox.com/s/hkylzlfyrnheh0l/brunch_r87_unstable_20210123.7z?dl=0) with a few customizations.
 This is in order to use the 4.4 kernel that will allow audio to work properly.
 If you use Brunch stable it will install kernel 5.4 and you will have no sound.

 6. Read this tutorial on [GetDroidTips](https://www.getdroidtips.com/install-chrome-os/) This is the method we will use, with a few customizations.
 	- Customization 1: No need for 60GB or 100GB partitions are described in the guide.
 See step 4 above - 30GB is plenty, but any additional disk space you allocate is entirely up to you.